MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 1. Right-click the **DroneLander.Backend** project and use the **Publish...** command to publish your changes to Azure.

-With authentication support in place in the back-end service, the next step is to update your Xamarin Forms solution to support authentication as well.
+With authentication support in place on the back end, the next step is to update your Xamarin Forms solution to leverage that support.

 <a name="Exercise5"></a>
 ## Exercise 5: Add authentication logic to Drone Lander ##

 The [Azure Mobile Client SDK](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client/) simplifies the process of adding authentication support to Xamarin Forms apps.
-A single call is sufficient to sign a user in using an SDK-provided login page that is customized for individual identity providers, or to sign a user out.
+When paired with an Azure Mobile App on the server, a single call is sufficient to sign a user in using an SDK-provided login page that is customized for individual identity providers, or to sign a user out.
 Moreover, you can retrieve information about authenticated users in order to customize the user experience.
 For more information about how the process works, see [Authentication and Authorization in Azure Mobile Apps](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-auth).

 In this exercise, you will add logic to the Drone Lander app to support signing users in and out.
 In Exercise 6, you will close the circle by modifying the app's UI to support this logic.